Jasper-M/doubletetris/README.md

 This is a game of tetris, played from left to right and right to left at the same time.

-Left is controlled with the ZQSD keys (can be changed to WASD).
+Left is controlled with the WASD keys (can be changed to ZQSD).
 Right with the arrow keys.

 Play it [here](http://jasper-m.github.io/doubletetris/)!